High School Literature & Composition

 High School Literature: Writing, Discussions, and Games:

 In the first semester of this yearlong class, students will study high school English literature and poetry in an engaging and personal way.
 We will read, analyze, and discuss The Outsiders, by S. E Hinton, and Veronica Roth’s Divergent.
-We will also read and analyze Our Town, by Thornton Wilder; short stories from O Henry, Shirley Jackson, and Edgar Allan Poe; and poetry by Poe, Emily Dickenson, Walt Whitman, and Robert Frost.
-Additionally, we’ll look at what makes a speech great, and analyze The Gettysburg Address and Dr. Martin Luther’s I Have A Dream speech.
-In the second semester, students will read The Great Gatsby, To Kill a Mockingbird/Of Mice and Men.
+We will also read and analyze Twelve Angry Men by Reginald Rose and Our Town, by Thornton Wilder; short stories from O Henry, Kurt Vonnegut, Shirley Jackson, and Edgar Allan Poe; and poetry by Poe, Frost, and more.
+Additionally, we’ll look at what makes a speech great, and analyze FDR’s Inauguration speech and response to the bombing of Pearl Harbor.
+In the second semester, students will read The Great Gatsby, To Kill a Mockingbird, Of Mice and Men, and several short stories and poems.

-Students will work on creating their own poetry, write essays about the works we study, and complete tests and study guides designed to deepen understanding of the material.
+Students will work on creating their own poetry and short stories, write essays about the works we study, and complete tests and study guides designed to deepen understanding of the material.
 In-class discussions will engage students’ interest and help them relate the ideas within the reading to their own lives and perspectives.
 We will also study relevant vocabulary words through games and in-class activities, and complete some relevant projects.

 Because this class requires reading, roughly 1-2 hours of homework per week are required.

-This class follows standards for A-G-approved coursework, so that students from charter schools may receive credit for high school literature (grades 9-11) if both semesters are taken and all assignments are completed.
+This class follows standards for A-G-approved coursework and common core standards so that students from charter schools may receive credit for high school literature (grades 9-11) if both semesters are taken and all assignments are completed.
 Taking the writing class in conjunction with this one is highly recommended as it will help students build their writing skills to more easily complete the writing assignments from this class.

 High School Writing: Essays, Quick Writes, Editing, and More: